KyleWendholt/dot_files/Bash/bashconfig.md

 ## Bashrc

-Add to end of file, changing Reopos to your repo directory
+Add to end of file, changing Repos to your repo directory

 ```bash
 # User specific aliases and functions